Phase 1 FAQ

 The early cost estimates are around $5.3 million.
 This will change as exact design details are decided, and contracts are awarded.
 These costs will also change depending on how long it takes to get the project started.

-Volunteer time and gifts in kind will help to lower the costs of the project.
+Volunteer time and gifts in kind will help to lower the final cost of the project.
+Many in our congregation have already indicated their intention to provide their professional services, skilled labour and supplies over the course of construction.

 How much money is required to begin complete construction?